 Full disclosure, before you opt for the upfront savings of a nylon spatula: Nylon has a lower melting point than silicone and, as a type of plastic, may also contain BPA, a chemical that, in high doses, is

 more porous, prone to bacterial growth, and harder to clean — so you're better off with a nylon or silicone spatula in the kitchen.

 With that said, scroll down for my picks for the three

 best spatulas for nonstick pans.
-1. The Overall Best, All Things Considered
+1 The Overall Best, All Things Considered

 GIR: Get It Right silicone spatula offers the most value for the price.
 Available in multiple sizes, as well as a rainbow of colors, this spatula is heat resistant up to 550 degrees Fahrenheit and free of BPA and phthalate.
 This classic kitchen utensil also boasts a fiberglass core that helps it stay cool to the touch and a smart, one-piece design that prevents water from penetrating it when washed in a dishwasher.
 Plus, it comes with a lifetime guarantee, ensuring that you'll use this spatula in your kitchen for years to come.
 What fans say: "If you own only one spatula, make sure it's this one...
 The thin, asymmetric, beveled edge of this spatula makes it easy to get under food, allowing me to pick up sunny side up eggs without breaking the yolks...
 If you have nonstick cookware and want a capable, well-rounded tool for flipping and turning, you can't go wrong with it."
 2 The Largest Blade

 di Oro Living spatula so appealing: It's over 12 inches long and has an extra-wide, 5-by-6-inch blade that's ideal for flipping.
 It's made of a high-quality, BPA-free silicone material that’s heat resistant up to 600 degrees Fahrenheit.
 Plus, this spatula boasts and easy-to-grip, nonslip handle and a lifetime warranty.
 And, best yet: It's easy to clean.
 Simply toss it in the top rack of your dishwasher once you've finished using it.
 What fans say: "It is very wide which is perfect for what I will use it for - larger fish filets, big burgers, pancakes, etc. I love that it is dishwasher safe and perfect for non-stick skillets."
 3 The Most Affordable

 Norpro slotted spatula is one of the most affordable kitchen tools out there.
 This nylon spatula is heat resistant up to 410 degrees Fahrenheit, dishwasher safe, and has a non-slip handle, making it a solid option for price-conscious shoppers.
 While you might not have this one forever, for the price, you won't find a better deal on a spatula that won't scratch your nonstick cookware.
 What fans say: "Perfect lightweight spatula.
 Just the thing for non-stick coated skillets.
 I like that the end is beveled and slips under meat or eggs easily for turning."
 Bustle may receive a portion of sales from products purchased from this article, which was created independently from Bustle's editorial and sales departments.